caprenter/bingley-music-town/regular-activities.md

 Open mic with full band organised by Bingley musicians<br>
 8pm The Highfield, Idle

+### Satuday

+#### First Saturday of the month

+Jam Session - for acoustic instruments (or lightly amplified electric instruments using battery power)<br>
+3pm-5pm, [The Flappit Inn](https://theflappit.com/){:target="_blank" rel="noopener noreferrer"} (A629 Keighley to Halifax road, near Cullingworth)<br>
+This is a Jam Session where somebody leads-off a song and everybody joins in ... quite a different beast to Open Mic events where songs etc are performed

 ### Sunday

 #### Second Sunday of the month